Whether this is your first time on my site or your fiftieth, you might wonder: is it really possible to be a full-time travel blogger? Successfully???

 Here are the main things I use to stay organized and accomplish my goals – especially writing goals:

 Asana is my not-so-secret weapon for staying organized as a blogger.
 I love using projects, tasks, subtasks, and deadlines to move through all the stages of blogging work – from writing, publishing, and promoting articles to sending newsletters and creating landing pages like this one.
-If you need help getting set up in Asana, I offer that as part of my Mentorship program (link coming soon!).
+If you need help getting set up in Asana, I offer that as part of my Mentorship program.

 Okay, here’s my other truly secret weapon for travel blog success: accountability groups.
 Finding bloggers at the same level of ambition and motivation is really hard!
 I love my accountability group, where we wager real money to accomplish our blogging goals and tasks.

 Inspired by the success of my own accountability group, I organize and help run accountability groups for other bloggers too.
-You can join them!
-Click here to learn more (link coming soon!).
+If you’re interested, let me know!

 Tools to Make Your Content Sparkle & Shine